 Even though CLS tuition will remain the same, students should consider the living costs in the host country to accurately plan expenses.
 Please see each host institution’s page for more information.

 Check whether your bank or credit union offers special services to accommodate banking needs while you are out of the country.
 Obtain information about exchange rates for American dollars and purchase travelers' checks, if advisable.

-Early planning and purchase of airline tickets and early rental reservations, can reduce costs and help ensure you arrive as intended for your program.
+Early planning and purchase of airline tickets as well as early rental reservations, can reduce costs and help ensure you arrive as intended for your program.

 Housing can be difficult to find in some instances.
 Although the host institution can usually provide limited assistance, it is your responsibility to secure housing.
 We urge you to talk with returning students and students from the host institution to determine whether you should take special measures in locating suitable housing.